dell/csm-docs/content/docs/tooling/cert-csi/_index.md

 ```

 Run `cert-csi test snap -h` for more options.

-#### Volume Group Snapshots
-1. Creates the namespace `vgs-snap-test-*` where resources will be created.
-2. Creates Persistent Volume Claims.
-3. If the specified storage class binding mode is not `WaitForFirstConsumer`, waits for Persistent Volume Claim to be bound to Persistent Volumes.
-4. Create Pods to consume the Persistent Volume Claims.
-5. Creates Volume Group Snapshot.
-6. Waits for Volume Group Snapshot state to be COMPLETE.

-> ℹ️ **NOTE:**: Volume Group Snapshots are only supported by CSI PowerFlex and CSI PowerStore.

 #### Multi-Attach Volume
 1. Creates the namespace `mas-test-*` where resources will be created.